Sun shines on a stormy day

 He was already the clear favorite before he even entered the pool, having set the fastest time of the year so far with a 3:42.31 in the Chinese championships in April, and there is surely more to come.

-“If today he didn’t come to the final and I won the gold without him, many Korean media would say that this gold is not that rewarding,” he said.

-Whatever lesson Park had learned from the morning’s controversy, it had not slowed him down with the Korean making the quickest start off the blocks and going under world record pace for the first 300 meters.
+Whatever lesson he had learned from the morning’s controversy, it had not slowed him down with the Korean making the quickest start off the blocks and setting a world record pace for the first 300 meters.

 Sun kept in touch and then hit for home, surging ahead of Park into the final turn and steaming down the final straight to trigger the winner’s single red light on the side of the high-tech block as he hit the wall.

-Park was beaten, as the two red lights next to his head showed, but silver was still a whole lot more than he had been staring at a few hours earlier.
+Park was beaten, as his two red lights showed, but silver was still a whole lot more than he had been staring at a few hours earlier.

 “It is a bit of a pity that I finished second,” he said, crouching to prevent the cameras recording his face as his own tears welled up.